the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Even better, understand its technical and theoretical details (yes, I'm talking queries, keys, and values), as well as modern techniques to make it even better

-## 🦉 Miscellaneous tips and advice
+## 🦉 Underrated Tips That Helped Me Stand Out

+- Always start with the user / customer.
+Empathize with UX, make it magical, and show why this will lead to happy customers (and profit!)
 - Document your architectural decisions, especially tradeoffs.
 Keep track of your wins and losses (and demonstrate what your losses taught you the hard way).
 This is great material to leverage during interviews.
 Turns out, many other companies are hitting the same hurdles you've hit yourself.
 - Don't just work on tasks, but really understand the systems you're building at a high and low level.
 Be curious about how things work.
 Challenge assumptions.
 Poke at things until they break, then make things unbreakable.

 ## Bonus: What I loved, and would love to see more of, from hiring pipelines